 Saint Michael's, founded in 1904, is an independent non-profit institution of higher education, chartered by the State of Vermont.
 The College was founded by members of the Society of Saint Edmund with which the College maintains its affiliation.
-The College itself, however, is owned and governed by an independent, self-perpetuating Board of Trustees.
+The College itself, however, is governed by an independent, self-perpetuating Board of Trustees.

-In accordance with the College's by-laws, the College is "a Catholic, nonprofit corporation of higher learning in the liberal arts tradition..."
+In accordance with the College's by-laws, the College is "a Catholic, nonprofit corporation of higher learning in the liberal arts tradition, established to further the education of youth and adults."
 The College's mission is to "contribute through higher education to the enhancement of the human person and to the enhancement of human culture in the light of the Catholic faith."

-In the pursuit of its mission, Saint Michael's has developed into a high-quality, Catholic, residential liberal arts College attracting undergraduates primarily from New England and the Middle Atlantic states but also throughout the country and the international community.
-Current undergraduate enrollment includes students from 39 states and 17 countries.
-The College currently sponsors three graduate programs leading to master's degrees in education, clinical psychology and teaching English as a second language ("TESOL").
-Master's programs in administration and theology are currently being phased out with students in those programs having the opportunity to complete their degree programs.
-As of its fall 2011 census, the College had 2,038 full-time equivalent students in its credit-based programs.
+In the pursuit of this mission, Saint Michael's has developed into a high-quality, Catholic, residential liberal arts college attracting undergraduates primarily from New England and the Mid-Atlantic but also throughout the country and the international community.
+Current undergraduate enrollment includes students from 30 states and 33 countries.
+The College currently sponsors three graduate programs leading to master's degrees in Education, Clinical Psychology and Teaching English to Speakers of Other Languages ("TESOL").
+Master's programs in Administration and Theology/Pastoral Ministry were phased out between 2008 and 2011, during which time all remaining students were given the opportunity to complete their degree programs.
+Saint Michael's has 2,078 full-time equivalent students registered for the fall 2015 semester.

 The primary focus of Saint Michael's is its undergraduate program for full-time students, 99% of whom live in College housing.
-This program, which enrolls 1,944 traditional college age students in academic year 2011-12, includes a liberal arts core curriculum and majors in 34 fields.
+This program, which enrolls 1,932 full-time traditional college age students in the 2015-16 academic year, includes a liberal arts core curriculum and majors in 36 fields.
 Degrees are awarded in liberal arts and sciences fields as well as in accounting, business, computer science, education and journalism.

-The College was invited by the Phi Beta Kappa organization to establish a chapter on its campus in August 2003.
+Saint Michael's was invited by the Phi Beta Kappa organization to establish a chapter on its campus in August 2003.
 As the Gamma chapter of Vermont, Saint Michael's is one of only three Vermont institutions to have Phi Beta Kappa chapters on their campuses.
 The University of Vermont (Alpha) and Middlebury College (Beta) are the other two institutions.
 Of the 220 Catholic colleges in the country, only 20 have chapters, four of which are in New England: Saint Michael's, Boston College, Holy Cross and Fairfield.
-Less than one percent of college graduates nationwide are admitted, and fewer than 10 percent of colleges and universities are privileged to have Phi Beta Kappa chapters on their campuses.
+Less than one percent of college graduates nationwide are admitted, and fewer than 10 percent of colleges and universities have Phi Beta Kappa chapters on their campuses.1

-For an institution to be considered, at least 10 percent of its faculty must be Phi Beta Kappa members.
+To be considered, at least 10 percent of the faculty of an institution must be Phi Beta Kappa members.
 Criteria for selection include quality of faculty and their research, quality of students and extent of student research, as well as success of students in gaining fellowships and admission to graduate or professional programs.
-Also considered are honors programs and library quality.
+Honors programs and library quality are also considered.